Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,2493.737327,2509.359301.md

 ### Transcript

-> I think yes some things don't exist yet in real life but who knows what the future brings could be that I know some inventor somewhere is inspired by our game and I don't make something stupid
+> I think yes some things don't exist yet in real life but who knows what the future brings could be that I know some inventor somewhere is inspired by our game and I don't make something stupid because why not